bilal-amjad-dev/terraform-aws-module-import-s3/README.md

 Terraform's `import` command allows you to bring existing AWS resources, such as an S3 bucket, under Terraform management.
 This process enables you to integrate resources created manually into your infrastructure-as-code (IaC) without needing to destroy and recreate them.
 In this lab, we will first manually create an S3 bucket in AWS, and then use `terraform import` to seamlessly bring it under Terraform's control.

+**Terraform import** is a command that uses an **existing cloud resource's unique ID** to establish a link between that resource and your Terraform state, bringing it under Terraform's management.

 ## 🚀 Steps to Use (S3 Import)